Search for the Sagittarius Tidal Stream of Axion Dark Matter around 4.55 $\mu$eV

 The overall operation of the CAPP-12TB experiment and the relevant measurements can be found in the literature~\cite{12TB_PRL}.
 Here, we describe the achieved crucial experimental parameters~\cite{12TB_PRL} in addition to those shown in Eq.~(\ref{EQ:PAXION}) and Fig.~\ref{FIG:CAPP-12TB}.
-The JPA used by CAPP-12TB~\cite{CAPP-JPA1,CAPP-JPA2} provided gains and noise temperatures of about 17~dB and 60~mK, respectively, at the target frequencies over the search range, where the target frequency was approximately $\nu$ as the central frequency of each individual power spectrum.
+The JPA used by CAPP-12TB~\cite{CAPP-JPA1,CAPP-JPA2} provided gains and noise temperatures of about 17~dB and 60~mK, respectively, at the target frequencies over the search range, where the target frequency is the central frequency of each individual power spectrum and $\nu$ was tuned to it.
 The gains and noise temperatures of the receiver chain other than the JPA were about 104~dB and 1.2~K, respectively.
 The total gains of the receiver chain were close to 121~dB around $\nu$.
 The total gain in the measured power was removed to obtain the total system noise temperature $T_n$ from the cavity and the receiver chain.
 The gain corrected power of each power spectrum was then parameterized using a Savitzky-Golay (SG) filter~\cite{SGF}, and the extracted $T_n$ around $\nu$ was approximately 215~mK as a roughly Lorentzian peak~\cite{12TB_PRL}.

 For each frequency step, we took 40 power spectra, with each being the average of 128 individual spectra~\cite{FDAQ}.
-Individual spectra with an analysis frequency span of 150~kHz was measured over a 0.1~s interval, hence, $\Delta f=10$~Hz, as mentioned above, and the integrated time $\Delta t$ for the measurement of the power at each frequency $P_{f_i}$ was 512~s.
-During this DAQ duration of 512~s, $\nu$ drifts with a spread of about 290~Hz, which has little effect on our analysis approach and result below, as our cavity bandwidth is about 31~kHz.
+Individual spectra with an analysis frequency span of 150~kHz were measured over a 0.1~s interval, hence, $\Delta f=10$~Hz, as mentioned above, and the integrated time $\Delta t$ for the measurement of the power at each frequency $P_{f_i}$ was 512~s.
+During this DAQ duration of 512~s, $\nu$ drifts with a spread of about 290~Hz due to our experimental imperfections, while the axion signal shape is almost invariant under the Earth motions as explained below.
+As our cavity bandwidth is about 31~kHz for $\nu$ around 1.1 GHz, the axion signal power at $\nu$ and that at 290~Hz away from $\nu$ differs by less than 0.1\% in the case of $\nu$ drift, which is negligible to our result.

 The 150~kHz analysis span and our frequency tuning steps of 10~kHz create 15 power spectra overlaps in most of the frequency range, meaning that the total $\Delta t$ for the $P_{f_i}$ measurement is at least 7680~s.
 During the $P_{f_i}$ measurement time of 10~000~s considering the cavity tuning and the relevant measurements conservatively, the rotational and orbital motions of Earth with corresponding speeds of 0.4 and 30~km/s can shift the signal frequency at most by about 1.07 and 0.22~Hz, respectively.
 Hence, the signal broadening caused by the motions of Earth are negligible compared to the RBW of 10~Hz and to the expected signal width of about 150~Hz.